sspanak/dimmusaurus/README.md

 * sqlite 3+ _(usually, comes with Python)_
 * Pip 3 _(usually, comes with Python, but if you don't have it: `$ python3.8 -m pip install pip`)_
 * `$ pip install django-markdown-deux`: enables usage of `.md` files as templates.
 * `$ pip install markdown2`.
-Required for converting markdown bits from the database and by `django-markdown-deux`. _(Your Python version may include it by default)_
+Required by `django-markdown-deux` and for converting any database markdown content to HTML. _(Your Python version may include it by default)_
 * Django 3.0+
   * `$ python -m pip install Django==3.0.2`.
   * If you have several Django apps, you'd want to install it in a `virtualenv`.
-Check out Django docs how to do this.
+Check out [Django docs](https://docs.djangoproject.com/en/3.0/intro/install/) how to do this.
   * gettext 0.15+. _(It is available by default in major Linux distributions, but if you don't have it, or you are using a different OS, you need to install it.)_

 #### Setup